tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

        }
 ```

-Despite not being the norm, this setup has not had any problems (yet) and has had the advantage of being able to work with my `secure` cookie settings.
+Despite not being the norm, this setup has not had any problems (yet) and has had the advantage of working with the `secure` cookie settings.

 ## Conclusion